 Tip: Before heading to the Montomorency Falls, stop by the Old Port Market and prepare a picnic lunch from among the dozens of local vendors.

-1 Great Place to Stay: Hotel PUR
+1 Great Place to Stay in Quebec City with Kids: Hotel PUR

 Hotel PUR is in the perfect location for exploring Quebec City.
 It sits in the Saint-Roch District, just blocks from Old Quebec near shopping boutiques (including Benjo) and restaurants.